hatkiet/sql-challenge/README.md

 •	I used NOT NULL in the columns that cannot contain the NULL value.

+•	I used VARCHAR(150) for safe choice which allows the maximum length of the columns is upto 150 characters.

 **Data Analysis**
+(See Queries.sql)

 [1] List the employee number, last name, first name, sex, and salary of each employee.